black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 126
 Add an if statement to check if health is less than or equal to 0.
 If it is, call the lose function.

+# Step 127
+At the end of your if statement, add an else if statement to check if monsterHealth is less than or equal to 0.
+In your else if, call the defeatMonster function.